-- Practice 4.2 Tenure of Independent Director. - Practice 4.5 The Board discloses in annual report the Company's policies on gender diversity, its targets and measures to meet those targets. - Practice 4.6 The Board utilises independent sources to identify suitably qualified candidates for appointment of directors. - Practice 11.2 To adopt integrated reporting based on a globally recognised framework (large companies). - Practice 12.3 To adopt voting in absentia and remote shareholders' participation at general meetings.
+- Practice 4.1 At least half of the Board comprises independent directors. - Practice 4.2 Tenure of Independent Director. - Practice 11.2 To adopt integrated reporting based on a globally recognised framework (large companies). - Practice 12.3 To adopt voting in absentia and remote shareholders' participation at general meetings.